Phoenix-Chen-Git/CCMU/README.md

 Figure 5f.
 Confusion Matrix:
 From Fold 1, out of 33,495 total negatives, 12,041 are false positives (FPR ~0.57), while 89 out of 107 positives are correctly predicted (FNR ~0.17, which is higher than the target—possibly an off-epoch snapshot).
 Precision is low due to heavy false positive burden.

 ## Table 7.
-Sequence-only model five-fold cross-validation metrics
+Sequence-only CCMU five-fold cross-validation metrics
 | Fold | FNR Constraint |  FPR    | ROC-AUC | PR-AUC |
 |------|---------------|---------|---------|--------|
 | 1    | FNR < 0.1     | 0.0390  | 0.99    | 0.31   |